chadwhitacre/openpath/2024/history/index.md

 In other words, delayed Open Source mitigates against vendor lock-in and platform decay.
 If push comes to shove, another party—community or commercial—can fork an older version of the software and take it in a different direction.
-Fair Source software confers real benefits today, and it meaningfully protects both users and producers against worst-case scenarios.
+Fair Source offers real benefits, and meaningfully protects both users and producers against worst-case scenarios.

-### It Was There All Along
+### Eventual Open Source Was There All Along

 The DOSP paper authors credit GhostScript as the first to go this route, "around 1998" (p.
 6).
 The idea is on record even earlier, from Richard Stallman